agix/secretin/README.md

   * it returns jwk publicKey object.
 * *getWrappedPrivateKey* takes username string or username hexString, derived key hash hexString and boolean to say if it's hashed in arguments.
   * it returns `{privateKey: hexString, iv: hexString}` object
-* *getSalt* takes username string or username hexString, derived key hash hexString and boolean to say if it's hashed in arguments.
+* *getDerivationParameters* takes username string or username hexString and boolean to say if it's hashed in arguments.
-  * it returns salt hexString.
+  * it returns `{salt: hexString, iterations: int}`.
 * *getKeys* takes username string or username hexString, derived key hash hexString  and boolean to say if it's hashed in arguments.
   * it returns list of `{hashedTitle: {title: hexString, key: hexString, right: int}}`
 * *getUser* takes username string or username hexString, derived key hash hexString  and boolean to say if it's hashed in arguments.
 It's like getPublicKey, getWrappedPrivateKey, getKeys and getSalt combined.